lernisto/didactic-journey/README.md

 I consider myself a 'go-bie'.
 I moved from 'interested' to 'committed' after listening to some of Rob Pike's talks on the language.
 In time, I hope to become a 'gopher', and possibly even a 'go-ru' (in 10-15 years).

+I still love Python, but it has now become my second-favorite language.
+With a go mindset, some of the shiny parts of Python seem not quite so shiny anymore, even primitive in some cases.

 This repo will probably be of no interest to anyone but myself.
 I promise the code will be horrible.
 (So don't use it as an example.)
 I do *expect* the code to improve over time.
 If a particular piece of work becomes usable, I will break it out into another repo.